Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

   * *Members shall*
     * Show respect for all peers as learners and team-members
-    * Allow peers to voice their opinions and questions *
+    * Allow peers to voice their opinions and questions
+    * Read, understand, and follow all parts of this code of Conduct
+    * Follow the honor code on all submitted work

 * **Unacceptable Conduct (U):**

   * *Members shall not*
     * Disrespect peers because of their race or gender
+    * Prevent peers from voicing their opinions and questions
-    * Violate any of the other following categories in the Code of Conduct *
+    * Violate any part of this Code of Conduct
+    * Violate the Allegheny honor code in regards to all submitted work

 * Attendance
 * Deadlines